A Guide to Understanding Hindrance Tennis

 • Rules: In the event of a major injury, players are entitled to a medical timeout per ITF regulations.
 This enables them to get care and momentarily recover.
 But in order to minimize needless delays, players must get back into the game right away following the timeout.
 In addition, a player could lose the point if they are hindered by an injury during a play.

-2. Excessive Grunting is Hindrance in Tennis
+2. Excessive Grunting

 Many players throughout history have faced hindrance calls due to excessive grunting.